-2023-24 BUDGET Schedule of User Charges and C Other Fees GST Charges per Charges per User Charges and Other Fees Description Fee Type Status unit 2022-2023 unit 2023-2024 (\$) (\$) CITY FUTURES City Futures Fee under Regulation 6 of the Planning and Environment (Fees) Regulations 2016 Stage 1 For: a) considering a request to amend a planning scheme; and b) taking action required by Division 1 of Part 3 of the Act; and c) considering any submissions which do not seek a change to the amendment; and d) if applicable, abandoning the amendment.
-Statutory Free 3,141.50 3,149.70 Stage 2 For: Statutory Fiee 3,141.50 3,149.70 a) considering (i) up to and including 10 submissions which seek a change to an amendment and where necessary referring the submissions to a panel; or Statutory Free 15,570.25 15,611.10 (ii) 11 to (and including) 20 submissions which seek a change to an amendment and where necessary referring the submissions to a panel; or releasing the submissions to a panel, of Statutory Free 31,110.00 31,191.60 (iii) Submissions that exceed 20 submissions which seek a change to an amendment, and where necessary referring the submissions to a panel; and Statutory Free 41,586.75 41.695.80 b) providing assistance to a panel in accordance with , , section 158 of the Act; and c) making a submission to a panel appointed under Part 8 of the Act at a hearing referred to in section 24(b) of the Act; and d) considering the panel's report in accordance with section 27 of the Act; and e) after considering submissions and the panel's report, abandoning the amendment.
+City Futures Fee under Regulation 6 of the Planning and Environment (Fees) Regulations 2016 Stage 1 For: a) considering a request to amend a planning scheme and b) taking action required by Division 1 of Part 3 of the Act; and c) considering any submissions which do not seek a change to the amendment; and d) if applicable, abandoning the amendment.
+Statutory Free 3,141.50 3,149.70 Stage 2 For: a) considering • (i) up to and including 10 submissions which seek a change to an amendment and where necessary referring the submissions to a panel; or Statutory Free 15,570.25 15,611.10 (ii) 11 to (and including) 20 submissions which seek a change to an amendment and where necessary referring the submissions to a panel; or · Statutory Free 31,110.00 31,191.60 (iii) Submissions that exceed 20 submissions which seek a change to an amendment, and where necessary referring the submissions to a panel; and Statutory Free 41,586.75 41,695.80 b) providing assistance to a panel in accordance with section 158 of the Act; and c) making a submission to a panel appointed under Part 8 of the Act at a hearing referred to in section 24(b) of the Act; and d) considering the panel's report in accordance with section 27 of the Act; and e) after considering submissions and the panel's report, abandoning the amendment.
 Stage 3 For: a) adopting the amendment or part of the amendment in accordance with section 29 of the Act; and b) submitting the amendment for approval by the Minister in accordance with section 31 of the Act; and c) giving the notice of the approval of the amendment required by section 36(2) of the Act.
-Statutory Free 495.63 496.90 Stage 4 Consideration of a request for the Minister to approve the amendment under Section 35 Giving notice of the approval of the amendment under Section 36 (1).
-Statutory Free 495.63 496.90 3700 - Parklet renewal program Annual Fee - standard one year permit Apply to existing parklet holder Non Statutory Taxable N/A 2500.00 ,
+Stage 4 Consideration of a security to the second Statutory Free 495.63 496.90 - Consideration of a request for the Minister to approve the amendment under Section 35 Giving notice of the approval of the amendment under Section 36 (1).
+Statutory Free 495.63 496.90